-- · White eye. - A localised elevation of the retina in the macular area.
+- White eye. - A localised elevation of the retina in the macular area.

-- Refer to ophthalmologist for confirmation of the diagnosis usually with optical coherence tomography (OCT). - 90% will resolve spontaneously within 6 weeks.
+- Refer to ophthalmologist for confirmation of the diagnosis usually with optical coherence tomography (OCT). - 90% will resolve spontaneously within 12 weeks.

-- If CSR persists for longer than 3 months fundus fluorescein angiography (FFA) is required to assess suitability for treatment. - Treatmentwithlaserphotocoagulationorreducedfluencephotodynamictherapy(PDT)may be recommended. - · Vision may be permanently reduced especially in recurrent cases. - Avoid exogenous steroids if these are responsible and try to reduce stress.
+- If CSR persists for longer than 3 months fundus fluorescein angiography (FFA) is required to assess suitability for treatment. - Treatment with laser photocoagulation or reduced fluence photo dynamic therapy (PDT) may be recommended. - Vision may be permanently reduced especially in recurrent or chronic cases cases. - Avoid exogenous steroids if these are responsible and try to reduce stress.